tgubeli/springboot-2-quarkus/README.md

 Then filter for namespace and you should see all the pods metrics.

 For this example, we create a test plan who send 5 request per second.
-Lop count is: 1000 (1000 times 5 request per second)
+The Loop count is: 1000 (so there is 1000 cycles of 5 request per second each)

 **Metrics**